Cycle connectivity and pseudoconcavity of flag domains: Introduction

 Cycle connectivity and pseudoconcavity are closely related.
 Huckleberry introduced {\it one-connectivity} in \cite{Huc0}.
-One-connectivity is cycle connectivity in a strong sense, which requires that any two points are connected by a one cycle.
+One-connectivity is cycle connectivity in a strong sense, which requires that any two points are connected by a single cycle $gC_0$ with some $g\in G$.
 He showed that $D$ is pseudoconcave if $D$ is generically one-connected.
 For example, $D$ is generically one-connected if $G_{\RR}=SL(n,\RR)$, however we do not completely know what kind of flag domain this property holds.
-In \cite[Lecture 10]{G}, Green, Griffiths and Kerr examined pseudoconcavity of the Carayol domain (Example \ref{SU21}) by an argument about boundary behavior of the cycle space.
+In \cite[Lecture 10]{G}, Green, Griffiths and Kerr examined pseudoconcavity of the Carayol domain (Example \ref{SU21}) by an argument about boundary behavior of its cycle space.

-Pseudoconcavity induces the finiteness theorem by the Andreotti-Grauert theory.
 On the other hand, Koll\'{a}r \cite{Ko} proved the finiteness theorem for every non-classical flag domains by using their cycle connectivity without pseudoconcavity.
-Huckleberry conjectured that any non-classical flag domain is pseudoconcave, which induces the finiteness theorem.
+Huckleberry conjectured that any non-classical flag domain is pseudoconcave.